Wacipi

 The Wacipi underscores USD’s dedication to Native students and the broader community.
 For Native attendees, it's a unique chance to showcase their culture on campus.
 For non-Native participants, it offers an immersive experience into the beauty of Native traditions.
 Beyond a cultural celebration, the Wacipi is a recruitment magnet, drawing prospective students from the region and serving as a nostalgic homecoming for alumni.
 With exponential growth in attendance, the Wacipi has become the longest-running student and campus powwow in South Dakota.Schedule of Events

-Join us for the the 26th Annual Building Bridges Conference—an initiative designed to introduce Native American students to higher education.
+Attend the the 28th Annual Building Bridges Conference—an initiative designed to introduce Native American students to higher education.
 Witness the transformation as 150 to 200 high school students, counselors and community members embark on a journey of educational exploration.
+Building Bridges is facilitated by the Psychology Department in partnership with Native Student Services.

 Alumni Dinner